West Fargo 9th Street Corridor Study

 The 9th Street corridor is an important north-south transportation corridor through the City of West Fargo.
-The corridor currently runs from the city’s northern boundary between 12th Avenue NE and 19th Avenue NE to an interchange at Interstate 94, before transitioning into Veterans Boulevard).
-The roadway is currently classified as a minor arterial, with traffic volumes ranging from 3,035 AADT to 9,930 AADT within the study area.
+The corridor currently runs from the city’s northern boundary north of 12th Avenue NE to an interchange at Interstate 94, before transitioning into Veterans Boulevard.
+The roadway is currently classified as a minor arterial, with average daily traffic ranging from 3,035 to 14,210 vehicles per day within the study area.

 From 12th Avenue NE to Main Avenue, the corridor is a rural two-lane roadway and is mostly industrial and agricultural, with an at-grade crossing of the BNSF Railroad (two mainlines) between Main Avenue and 7th Avenue NE.
 The City of West Fargo has designated the section between Main Avenue and the city’s northern boundary as part of its truck route network.

-From Main Avenue to 7th Avenue East, the corridor is bordered by predominantly low-density and manufactured housing, with areas of institutional development including the West Fargo City Hall and Police Department as well as West Fargo High School just south of 7th Avenue E. A higher concentration of environmental justice communities are present in this area.
-Metro Area Transit (MATBUS) serves a portion of this section of the corridor with its Route 20 (previously Route 16).
+From Main Avenue to 7th Avenue East, the corridor is bordered by predominantly low-density and manufactured housing, with areas of institutional development including the West Fargo City Hall and Police Department as well as West Fargo High School just south of 7th Avenue E. Metro Area Transit (MATBUS) serves a portion of this section of the corridor with its Route 20.
 Neighborhoods adjacent to or near the corridor include Main Avenue, East Main, Brookwood, Berger, Sommerset, Meyer, and North Industrial Park.

 The corridor is bisected by two important minor arterials and one collector roadway: 7th Avenue NE, 12th Avenue NE, and 7th Avenue E respectively.
-The corridor also intersects Main Avenue, a principal arterial with AADT between 9,210 and 14,155 east and west of 9th Street.
+The corridor also intersects Main Avenue and 13th Avenue, both principal arterials, with average daily traffic between 14,155 and 17,255 vehicles per day each.